Rachael Berg-Martinez, PhD

 Dr. Berg-Martinez is passionate about helping children and adults who come from hard places to find hope and healing, including those with PTSD, anxiety, and attachment problems.
 Her desire is for her clients to experience a genuine, compassionate, and well-equipped psychologist to guide them toward their goals.
 She strives to help her clients learn, grow, and heal so they can flourish.
 She tailors her approach to each individual’s and family’s strengths and needs, pulling from several evidence-based practices, teaching concrete skills, coaching parents, and focusing on reflection and relational patterns.

 Dr. Berg-Martinez has clinical expertise in the treatment of trauma both in children and adults, including those with histories of abuse, neglect, and other forms of interpersonal trauma.
-She is also certified in EMDR, which is effective in working with both verbal and pre/non-verbal aspects of trauma.
+She is also trained in EMDR, which is effective in working with both verbal and pre/non-verbal aspects of trauma.
 She is compassionate and supportive of parents who themselves have come from hard places or with histories of loss who are struggling to find their way in parenting.
 Dr. Berg-Martinez has specialized training in helping foster and adoptive families.
 Additionally, she treats young children who are struggling with behavioral problems at home and school.

 Dr. Berg-Martinez provides psychological testing for children and adults, including testing for ADHD, cognitive abilities, learning disabilities, diagnostic clarification, and personality functioning.

 Dr. Berg-Martinez integrates interventions from training in the following evidence-based practices:

 • Trauma-focused Cognitive Behavioral Therapy (TF-CBT).

 • The TIES Transitional Model for foster-adoptive families, incorporating Adoption-Specific Psychotherapy (ADAPT).